-In March 2008, the department implemented a searchable online database that, for the first time, is updated in real time and includes any photos provided by law enforcement.
-It is our hope that having up-to-date information available to teachers and community members throughout the state will increase the likelihood that someone will identify a missing person and contact the Clearinghouse or law enforcement.
+It is our hope that having up-to-date information available to law enforcement officials, educators, and community members throughout the state will increase the likelihood that someone will identify a missing person and contact the Clearinghouse or law enforcement.

 The Missing Persons Clearinghouse: